Stranded Gazans in West Bank: The Urgent Desire to be Reunited with Families in Gaza Amid Bombing

 This 29-year-old Gazan worked for nine months in a factory in northern Israel until the Hamas attack on October 7.

-Shortly after the attack, Israel canceled 18,500 work permits issued to Palestinians from the Gaza Strip, where unemployment exceeds 50 percent.
+Shortly following the attack, Israel canceled 18,500 work permits issued to Palestinians from the Gaza Strip, where unemployment exceeds 50 percent.
 At that time, Abdel Azim Al-Arifi headed to the occupied West Bank so that he would not be in an illegal situation in Israel.

-There are about 1,500 workers from Gaza in Jericho in the southern West Bank, according to the city’s deputy governor, Yusra Al-Sweiti, who says that most of them have expressed their desire to return to Gaza.
+There are regarding 1,500 workers from Gaza in Jericho in the southern West Bank, according to the city’s deputy governor, Yusra Al-Sweiti, who says that most of them have expressed their desire to return to Gaza.

 More than 10,800 people were killed as a result of the Israeli bombing in Gaza, most of them civilians, including more than 4,412 children, and 26,905 citizens were injured, according to the Hamas Ministry of Health.